JThomas404/hcs-iam-rbac-policy-as-code-design/README.md

         dev.auto.tfvars
 ```

 The dev implementation splits the original design's single `iam/` stack into two folders, `rbac/` and `policy-as-code/`, matching the ownership split recorded in the implementation plan: `rbac/` owns pipeline identity bootstrap, `policy-as-code/` owns authorisation.
 A `security-groups/` stack was added alongside them as a third guardrail.
-The Azure-DevOps-permissions-as-code stack (`ado-rbac/`) described in the design document remains at the design stage and does not yet exist on disk.

 ## Tasks and Implementation Steps